Skip to main content

 • “Very crisp, sharp, and satisfying to look at, and nicely optimized.”

-• “It seems very stable and optimized, having experienced minor bugs and 0 crashes.”
+• “It seems very stable and optimized, having experienced minor bugs and zero crashes.”

-• “After 11 hours I must say the gameplay is fun but it sucks that it becomes more difficult the worse your graphics are; otherwise it is quite badly optimized.
-I have it on medium settings and it looks mediocre or worse than Fallout 4 (which my laptop can run better than this game).
-There are plenty of bugs with pathfinding bugging out and me randomly getting catapulted into a soft lock after a guard pushed me, so I wouldn't recommend it at least until it's better optimized.”
+• “After 11 hours I must say the gameplay is fun but it becomes more difficult the worse your graphics are; otherwise it's quite badly optimized.
+I have it on medium settings and it looks mediocre/worse than Fallout 4 (which my laptop can run better than this game) and yet lacks anything better than medium graphics.
+Bugs are also plenty with pathfinding bugging out and me randomly getting catapulted into a soft lock after a guard pushed me.
+I wouldn't recommend it at least until it's better optimized.”

 • replayability